SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 authors:
   - title: Tom Bui
     url: https://www.ssw.com.au/people/tom-bui
-related: []
+related:
+- do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint
+- estimating-do-you-know-how-to-size-user-stories-effectively

 ---
 ### How to set up GitHub Scrum workflow

-GitHub in its vanilla state is not well tailored for the Scrum workflow because it does not allow Product Backlog Items (PBIs) to be tracked in a Sprint like other version control system such as Azure DevOps.
+GitHub is not well-tailored for the Scrum workflow in its vanilla state because it does not allow Product Backlog Items (PBIs) to be tracked in a Sprint like other version control systems such as Azure DevOps.
 However, we prefer to stay inside GitHub as it is fast, easy to use and inexpensive.
-There are a few options to turn GitHub into an agile work environment such as using GitHub Projects and Labels but the following is the most recommended:
+There are a few options to turn GitHub into an agile work environment, such as using GitHub Projects and Labels, but the following is the most recommended:

 <!--endintro-->